 Examine your available options for cloud backup and learn why a cloud-native solution specifically designed for the cloud is the best choice for everything from ransomware protection to faster data recovery and easier compliance.
 This is particularly important for businesses and organizations with complex network environments and specific requirements.

 The Role of Disaster Recovery in a Business Continuity Plan for Businesses and Organizations

 Read about the key role disaster recovery plays in a business continuity plan and learn why your choice of cloud backup can affect the speed of recovery.

-When a disaster event (such as a ransomware attack) strikes, disaster recovery planning is paramount.
+When a disaster event (such as a ransomware attack) strikes, disaster recovery planning is paramount for businesses and organizations operating in various network environments.
 Learn about the key capabilities a cloud backup solution should provide to enable faster disaster recovery.

 What Is a Data Retention Policy?

 Learn the basics about data retention policy and discover how the right cloud backup can simplify your compliance while securing backup data, catering to the distinct needs of businesses and organizations in different industries.